 - Pre-scour it, then dry it or spin-dry it.

 - Create a soda vat large enough for your needs; the basic recipe is 3 tablespoons of soda ash to 1 litre of water.
 Dissolve sufficient soda ash for your needs in warm (not cold or hot) water and top up with the appropriate amount of cold water.

 - Place the scoured, dry (or spun-dried) cloth in to the soda vat and leave for 15 minutes.

 - Dry by drip-drying or spin the soda-soaked cloth before line drying (if you have a spin dryer, recycle the run off back into the soda vat).
 DO NOT TUMBLE DRY.

-- Once dry, stuff it into a bag (don’t fold or iron).
+- Once dry, stuff it into a bag or roll it onto a roll to minimise creases (don’t fold or iron).

 - Two dropcloths: please bring dropcloths that are sturdy, such as drill cotton or denim.
 Old sheets are too thin and avoid heavy-weight muslin or canvas as it tends to hold wrinkles.
 Your dropcloths will need to measure 1.25 x 2.5 metres, once scoured and shrunk.
 Those travelling by plane or train need NOT bring dropcloths to enable them to use their baggage allowance for more exciting items.

 - 1 x box of ball-headed or T pins.

 - Sketch book or white paper for on-going design work or notes to self.